aws-samples/serverless-patterns/kinesis-lambda/README.md

-# AWS Kinesis Data Streams to AWS Lambda using a consumer
+# AWS Kinesis Data Streams to AWS Lambda

 This pattern creates an AWS Kinesis Data Stream, a stream consumer, and an AWS Lambda function.
-When data is added to the stream, the Lambda function is triggered via a consumer.
+When data is added to the stream, the Lambda function is invoked.

-Learn more about this pattern at Serverless Land Patterns: << Add the live URL here >>
+Learn more about this pattern at Serverless Land Patterns: [https://serverlessland.com/patterns/kinesis-to-lambda](https://serverlessland.com/patterns/kinesis-to-lambda)

 Important: this application uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the [AWS Pricing page](https://aws.amazon.com/pricing/) for details.
 You are responsible for any AWS costs incurred.
 No warranty is implied in this example.